sbarthol/scoogle/README.md

 </sources>
 ```

-### Running

-After running `mvn clean package`, run `java -jar ./target/web-crawler.jar [options] [source ...]`

-The options are

-- `--zooKeeperAddress` The address of the ZooKeeper Quorum server.
-Defaults to `localhost`.
-- `--zooKeeperPort` The port of the ZooKeeper Quorum server.
-Defaults to `2181`.
-- `--maxConcurrentSockets` The maximum number of sockets that the program will open simultaneously.
-Defaults to 30.
-  Sometimes if this number is too large, the requests will time out.
-- `-h, --help` Show help message.

-followed by a list of source xml files in the format described above.

 ### Terminating

 Ideally the program should be terminated with a `SIGTERM` signal rather than `SIGINT`, `SIGABRT` or `SIGKILL` so that